DanEscasa/cleanDataProject/codebook.md

 1. adding descriptive activity names from activities
 1. selecting the mean and std deviation features only.
 1. grouping by subject and activity.
+1. merging the training and test datasets using rbind() into a `merged` dataset

 ## Creating the tidy summary
 The `summary()` function, applied to the `merged` training and test databases from the previous section, will create the required `tidy_summary` file.